atolab/zenoh-web/content/docs/manual/plugins.md

 The zenoh router (`zenohd` executable) supports the loading of plugins at start-up.

 A zenoh plugin is a library that can be loaded by the zenoh router at start-up.
-It shares a runtime with it, allowing the plugin to use the regular zenoh APIs with the same peer ID.
+It shares a runtime with it, allowing the plugin to use the regular zenoh rust APIs with the same peer ID.

 Zenoh already provides the following plugins in its default repository:
  - the [REST plugin](../plugin-http): providing the zenoh REST API